West Virginia's 3rd congressional district: Obsolete

-Election results from presidential races:
+Election results from statewide races

 History

 The third district, as originally formed in 1863, included Kanawha, Jackson, Mason, Putnam, Cabell, Clay, Wayne, Logan, Boone, Braxton, Nicholas, Roane and McDowell counties.
 It was essentially the successor of Virginia's 12th congressional district.

 In 1882, the district was reformed to include Logan, Wyoming, McDowell, Mercer, Raleigh, Boone, Kanawha, Fayette, Clay, Nicholas, Greenbrier, Monroe, Summers, Webster, Pocahontas, and Upshur counties.
 In 1902, Logan, Wyoming, McDowell, Raleigh, Boone and Mercer were removed.
 In 1916 the district was, more or less, renumbered as the new 6th district, and the 3rd was totally reconstituted as Ritchie, Doddridge, Harrison, Calhoun, Gilmer, Lewis, Upshur, Braxton, Clay, Nicholas, and Webster counties.
 In 1934, Fayette was added.
 In 1952, Wirt was added.
 In 1962, the district was again totally broken up and reconstituted as Boone, Clay, Kanawha, Nicholas and Raleigh.
 In 1972, Raleigh was removed and Ritchie, Wirt, Gilmer, Calhoun, Mason, Jackson, Roane, Braxton, Putnam, Lincoln, and Boone were added.
 In 1982, Lewis was added.

 The district's last configuration dated from the 1990 round of redistricting.
 From 1992 to 2002, it consisted of Boone, Cabell, Fayette, Greenbrier, Lincoln, Logan, McDowell, Mercer, Mingo, Monroe, Pocahontas, Raleigh, Summers, Wayne, Webster, and Wyoming.
 In 2002, Nicholas was added.
 For the 2012 cycle, Mason was added.
 All of the counties of the last version of the district are now part of the 1st District.